telemetryOS/Graviton/README.md

 ![Graviton Graphic](graviton.png)

-> The creator of light, forged in the limitless darkness
+> The creator of light - forged in the limitless darkness

 Graviton is a simple migration tool.
 Create migration files in typescript and use the up command to apply them.